 A family may opt to do that when the service is planned for weeks or months later, and they wish to have their loved one nearby until it takes place.

 If no service is planned, the funeral home will call you to schedule a convenient time for you to reunite with your loved one to take them home.
 If you or your loved one chose an urn—or multiple urns—your Dignity Memorial funeral director will present the urn—or urns—to you in a small ceremony and then escort you to your car.

 Some people find that picking up their loved one from the funeral home is a time of renewed sadness.
 That's a perfectly normal feeling, and it could be a good time to talk to a grief counselor.
 Families who choose a Dignity Memorial provider can access free professional counseling for up to 13 months after services.
 Learn about the 24-Hour Compassion Helpline®.

 Plan a cremation with Dignity Memorial

 We know cremation planning can be a daunting task, and we're here for you.
 If you're interested in learning more about cremation for yourself or your loved one, one of our compassionate planners can walk you through every step of the process, including the care and preparation of a loved one (which can depend on religious requirements and the type of service chosen), creating a unique funeral or memorial that reflects your or your loved one's special life, choosing an option for permanent placement, and selecting family keepsakes.

 When you choose Dignity Memorial, you’re choosing a provider defined by professionalism, compassion and attention to detail that is second to none.
 Dignity Memorial professionals understand that attention to even the smallest details can help create an unforgettable send-off.
-From a , our caring staff will guide you through the arrangement process and vow to get everything exactly right.to a
+From a traditional funeral service to a celebration of life, our caring staff will guide you through the arrangement process and vow to get everything exactly right.